 There is empirical research related to each of the different fasting techniques I’ve mentioned above.
 Overall, they have similar benefits.
 It mostly comes down to what works best for you and your schedule.
 On your way to achieve the needed result you can buy dietary supplements.

 The most common way to fast is the 16:8 method because it’s simply eating dinner earlier and eating breakfast later, which tends to be pretty easy for people to get on board with.
 Watch my interview with Dr. Frank Lipman to learn more about this.

-Again, the key is to find a style of eating that works for you.
-Maybe that means fasting regularly, maybe that means fasting once a year, or maybe fasting is just not for you – and that is okay!
+Again, the key to IF is to find a style of eating that works for you.
+Maybe that means fasting regularly, maybe it means fasting once a year, or maybe fasting is not for you – and that is okay!

 XO – Serena